samanthawarrick/samanthawarrick/README.md

 👋 Hi!
-I’m Samantha/n
+I’m Samantha
-👀 I’m a full-stack software engineer that enjoys contributing to open-source products and solving challenging problems./n 🔭 I’m currently working on ZusTime, Zustand's first Chrome DevTool for time travel debugging and component hierarchy visualization
+👀 I’m a full-stack software engineer that enjoys contributing to open-source products and solving challenging problems.
+🔭 I’m currently working on ZusTime, Zustand's first Chrome DevTool for time travel debugging and component hierarchy visualization
 🌱 I’m currently building skills in full stack development, Chrome API, WebRTC, and whatever I can!
 👯 I’m looking to collaborate on open source products.
 I love teamwork and contributing to this community!